9135sonukumar/9135sonukumar/README.md

 **Hello👋, I'm Sonu Kumar**

-I am a passionate and skilled React Native Developer with a proven track record of successfully delivering high-quality mobile applications.
+I am a passionate and skilled Full Stack Mobile & Web Developer with a proven track record of successfully delivering high-quality, scalable, and user-friendly applications across both mobile and web platforms.

 ## Currently I am working with...